Honor Your Loved Ones at the Finlandia Foundation Family Tree

 With your Centennial Honor contribution you will be able to recognize your honoree in the FFN print newsletter and here at the new Finlandia Foundation Family Tree.
 There are three options for this tribute:

-2. For a gift of $250, you will be able to provide a photo and a 250-word story about the honoree, which will appear here in the new Family Tree Log.
+2. For a gift of $250,your loved one will be listed in the FFN newsletter and you will be able to provide a photo and a 250-word story about the honoree, which will appear here in the new Family Tree.
 This tribute is limited to the first 100 contributors at the $250 level.

-3. For a gift of $500, you will be able to provide two photos and a 500-word story about the honoree, which will appear here in the new Family Tree Log.
+3. For a gift of $500,your loved one will be listed in the FFN newsletter and you will be able to provide two photos and a 500-word story about the honoree, which will appear here in the new Family Tree.
 This tribute is limited to the first 100 contributors at the $500 level.

 Make your Centennial Honor contribution of $100, $250 or $500 today, and celebrate your family’s history along with the 100th anniversary of Finland’s independence.